noahbeito/Housing_prices_prediction_ML/README.md

 ![KC](https://everything-pr.com/wp-content/uploads/2018/10/King-County-Procurement-Issues-Public-Relations-RFP.jpg)
 # Housing_prices_prediction_ML
-Using Machine Learning models to predict house sale prices in King County, Washington.
-The dataset was obtained from Kaggle and consists of historic data of houses sold in King County from May 2014 to May 2015.
+Using Machine Learning models to predict house sale prices based on house features.
+The dataset was obtained from Kaggle and consists of historic data of houses sold in King County, Washington from May 2014 to May 2015.
 ---
 ## Technologies
 Python 3.7 with the following libraries: